 It is important to mention right away that it may not be easy to get a determination that your injury is catastrophic when you file a workers’ compensation claim.
 Your injury must meet specific speculations in order to be deemed catastrophic – at least in the eyes of the insurers.
 Many insurance companies are reluctant to label a case as catastrophic without ample, clear, and compelling evidence of such.
 They know they would have to shell out a disability check for years to come.

-If your injury is severe, have the Bader Law Firm in Savannah assist you to ensure you get the determination and benefits you deserve.
+If your injury is severe, have Bader Scott Injury Lawyers in Savannah assist you to ensure you get the determination and benefits you deserve.

 What does Georgia consider a catastrophic injury?